 Annalen der Physik (AdP) is one of the world's most renowned physics journals with an over 225 years' tradition of excellence.
 Based on the fame of seminal papers by Einstein, Planck and many others, the journal is now tuned towards today's most exciting findings including the annual Nobel Lectures.
 AdP comprises all areas of physics, with particular emphasis on important, significant and highly relevant results.
 Topics range from fundamental research to forefront applications including dynamic and interdisciplinary fields.
 The journal covers theory, simulation and experiment, e.g., but not exclusively, in condensed matter, quantum physics, photonics, materials physics, high energy, gravitation and astrophysics.
-It welcomes Rapid Research Letters, Original Papers, Review and Feature Articles.
+It welcomes Research Articles and Reviews.

 Annalen der Physik has a 2021 Impact Factor of 3.012 (Journal Citation Reports (Clarivate Analytics, 2022).

 To make sure that references to this journal are correctly recorded and resolved (for example in CrossRef or ISI Web of Science), please use the following abbreviated title in any citations: "Ann.
 Phys.
 (Berlin)" (punctuation may vary according to the style of the citing journal).